toejough/pypi-vs-npm/README.md

 > 1. (Recommended): Use the form on the PyPI website.
 Although the form is cumbersome, it’s a secure option over using #2 below, which passes your credentials over plaintext.
 > 1. Run python setup.py register.
 If you don’t have a user account already, a wizard will create one for you.

-The relevant bit there is not nearly explicit enough, so I'll repeate it here with emPHAsis:  **#2 ... passes your credentials over plaintext**
+The relevant bit there is not nearly explicit enough, so I'll repeat it here with emPHAsis:  **#2 ... passes your credentials over plaintext**

 ## javascript